-We will be working with hand tools to cut back brambles in the Bluebell area to enable the bluebells to thrive in the springtime.
+We will be working with brush cutters and hand tools to cut back brambles in the Bluebell area to enable the bluebells to thrive in the springtime.
 All the necessary tools are provided.
-Bring gloves if you can, and wear stout shoes or willies.
+Bring gloves if you can, and wear stout shoes or wellies.

 All the necessary tools are provided.
 Bring gloves if you can, and wear stout shoes or wellies.